galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 >
 {: .hands_on}

-## Learn using training data
+## Learn using training dataset

-The training data is used for learning the associations between features and the targets.
+The training dataset is used for learning the associations between features and the targets.
 The classifier learns general patterns in a dataset and saves a trained model.
 This model can be used for classifying a new sample.
-In this step, we will use `breast-w_train` dataset as the training data and apply [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) (support vector machine) classifier.
-It will learn features from the data and maps them to the targets.
+In this step, we will use `breast-w_train` as the training dataset and apply [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) (support vector machine) classifier.
+It will learn features from the dataset and maps them to the targets.
 This mapping is called a trained model.
 The training step produces a model file of type `zip`.

 > ### {% icon hands_on %} Hands-on: Train the model
 >
-> 1. **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to train the classifier on training data:
+> 1. **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to train the classifier on training dataset:
 >    - *"Select a Classification Task"*: `Train a model`
 >       - *"Classifier type"*: `Linear Support Vector Classification`
 >          - *"Select input type"*: `tabular data`